 If this is you, I recommend trying a lighter roast.
 Light and medium roasted beans will be less oily and more acidic.
 Your coffee will also have a milder flavor and not be so heavy-bodied.

-Pre-ground vs. Whole Coffee Beans with a French Press
+Pre-ground vs. Whole Bean Coffee with a French Press

 No one likes a stale cup of coffee.
 The extra step of grinding your coffee will ensure your cup is not losing freshness as it sits.
 From the moment the coffee beans are ground, the countdown begins.
 Once the beans come in contact with oxygen, a chemical reaction occurs called oxidation, causing them to grow stale.